JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 //sampleEnd
 }
 ```
-{kotlin-runnable="true"}
+{kotlin-runnable="true" id="test-predicates-kotlin"}

 Learn more about [test predicates](collection-filtering.md#test-predicates).

 ## Collection transformation operations

-### Zip
+### Zip elements

-In Java, you can clue two collections iterating simultaneously over them:
+In Java, you can make pairs from elements with the same positions in two collections iterating simultaneously over them:

 ```java
 // Java